-- Students are required to agree to the NJIT Honor Code on each exam. - Please do not eat, drink, or create noise in class that interferes with the work of other students or instructors.
+- Students are required to agree to the NJIT Honor Code on each exam. - Online resources, varying from AI tools to YouTube to the internet itself, can be unreliable sources for learning physics.
+Material might be accurate, partially correct, subtly misleading, or completely wrong-and it can be difficult to tell the difference.
+If you choose to use such technologies for physics-related questions, you do so at your own risk. - Please do not eat, drink, or create noise in class that interferes with the work of other students or instructors.